 Safety Information: Slovakia is generally a safe country to visit and most visitors will experience a trouble-free holiday.
 In the cities though, it's wise to be careful of personal possessions due to incidents of pick-pocketing and bag snatching, particularly in popular tourist areas and on public transport.

-Local Customs: Visitors must carry passports with them at all times for identification purposes.
-Rowdy behaviour and loud noise are not allowed between 10pm and 6am.
+Local Customs: Visitors should maintain eye contact with locals when talking or shaking hands, as this is interpreted as a sign of honesty and sincerity.
+Knowing even a few words in Slovak will be well received, and guests are expected to remove their shoes when entering someone's home.
+Rowdy behaviour and loud noise are not allowed between 10pm and 6am; travellers must carry passports with them at all times for identification purposes.
 Bratislava has become a popular destination for stag parties and boisterous tourists have been fined or imprisoned for causing a public disturbance.

 Business: Slovakians tend to be fairly formal in their business dealings, particularly the older generation, and women may encounter some chauvinism.
 The normal greeting is a handshake.
 Although business may be conducted in English or German, an interpreter should be arranged and all written documents should be translated into Slovakian.
 Punctuality and politeness are always appreciated.
 Most businesses open Monday to Friday from about 9am to 5pm.

 Duty Free: Passengers arriving from EU countries do not need to pay duty on any items provided they are for personal use or intended as gifts.
-Travellers to Slovakia from non-EU countries do not have to pay customs duty on 200 cigarettes or 50 cigars or 250g tobacco; 2 litres of wine or 1 litre of distilled liquor and spirits; and 50g of perfume.
+Travellers to Slovakia from non-EU countries do not have to pay customs duty on 200 cigarettes or 50 cigars or 250g of tobacco; 4 litres of wine or 1 litre of distilled liquor and spirits.